department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 : We use this term in the context of someone submitting an initial application for benefits.
 In general, a Veteran will "apply" for any non-disability benefit (including pension and DIC benefits) and "file a claim" for disability.

 **claim**
 : In most cases we use this term in the context of someone filing a disability claim.
 We also use this term in the context of reimbursement and after someone applies for a benefit and has been judged eligible.
-For example, a Veteran may file a travel reimbursement claim.
+For example, a Veteran may file a travel reimbursement claim or a life insurance claim.
 We use this term to reflect that Veterans who are filing for disability-or filing a claim for reimbursement-have a right to that compensation.
-We also use claim in the context of life insurance.

 Example: You apply for a disability rating.
 After you get your rating, you file a claim for your compensation.